 Floating Head Heat Exchanger Outside-Packed Lantern Ring

-This heat exchanger was initially used popularly because of its removable construction system.
+This heat exchanger was initially popularly used because of its removable construction system.
 However, it has a high tendency of leakage due to the lack of a positive seal.
-Such limitations lead to its unsuitability to handle hazardous fluids or high pressure.
+Such limitations make it unsuitable for handling hazardous fluids or high pressure.
 In addition, the outside-packed lantern ring type has only two tubes fitted in it.

 Floating Head Heat Exchanger Outside-Packed Stuffing Box